Here's a selection of my comics from newest to oldest:

 I made this 12-page zine so that I'd have something to hand out to people at MoCCA 2009.
 It's based on a true story from when I was living by myself in Austin, TX.

-Inspired in part by Yuichi Yokoyama's inhuman, action-focused comics, I drew a series of short, one- to three-page strips focused on one verb at the beginning of 2009.
+Inspired in part by Yuichi Yokoyama's inhuman, action-focused comics, I drew a series of short, one- to three-page strips focused on one transformative action throughout 2009.